Windsor & Eton Central railway station: Windsor Link Railway

 The Windsor Link Railway was a 2009 proposal for a new railway connecting the Great Western and South West Trains franchise areas and potentially linking both to Heathrow Airport.
 Windsor & Eton Central and Windsor & Eton Riverside railway stations would have been replaced with one through-route station in the Windsor Goswells.

 The proposal was rejected by the government in December 2018.

 In popular culture

-Being not far from Pinewood Studios, Central station was extensively used in Carry On Loving, one of the Carry On films.
-The film was released in 1970, at which time much of the original station was still intact.
-In the opening sequence, the station doubles as 'Much-Snogging-On-The-Green', where Terry Scott's character boards a British Rail DMU.
-Later in the film, the taxi rank and approaches to the station are used as Sidney Bliss (Sid James) boards a taxi after being followed into the toilets by Charles Hawtrey in disguise.

-The station has been used as a location in several other films, including Lease of Life (1954), Two Way Stretch (1960), and The Lovers!
+The station has been used as a location in several other films, including Lease of Life (1954), Two Way Stretch (1960), Doctor in Distress (1963) and The Lovers!
 (1973).

 Services

 Windsor & Eton Central station is served by a Great Western Railway operated shuttle service from Slough.
-The journey takes six minutes each way, and return trips run every 20 minutes.
+The journey takes 6 minutes each way, and return trips run every 20 minutes.
 At Slough, there are semi-fast and stopping services, operated by Great Western Railway and the Elizabeth line respectively, to and London Paddington.